 |ICICI Bank Instant Gold||2.49%|

 To calculate credit card interest, the first thing you need to know is the APR decided by your credit card company.
-The APR varies from one credit card to the other.
+You can check the card terms and conditions or get in touch with a customer service representative to get the details.

 Here are three simple steps you can follow to calculate your monthly credit card interest.